llvm/llvm-project/llvm/docs/HowToReleaseLLVM.rst

    manager, the official release testers or the maintainers with approval from the release manager.

 #.
-Release managers are encouraged, but not required, to get approval from code
+Release managers are encouraged, but not required, to get approval from a
-   owners before approving patches.
+   maintainer before approving patches.
 If there are no reachable maintainers then release managers can ask approval from patch reviewers or other developers active in that area.

 #. *Before RC1* Patches should be limited to bug fixes, important optimization
    improvements, or completion of features that were started before the branch